Teamsters 117 contract

 Article 14 – Seniority And Layoff

-14.1.
-Seniority.
 Seniority for purposes of layoff shall be defined as the number of calendar days an employee has been continuously employed in the classified service.
 Classified service of less than full time shall be considered full-time service.
-Authorized leave of absence without pay shall not constitute a break in service; however, the time spent on such leave shall not be included in computing seniority, except for employees in cyclic year positions.
+Authorized leave of absence without pay shall not constitute a break in service.
 Permanent employees who are veterans or their unmarried widows/widowers shall have added to their unbroken service the veteran’s active military service to a maximum of five (5) years’ credit.
 Bargaining unit (UWPOA and Teamsters Local 117) seniority shall be used for internal department use (e.g., selection of days off, shift selection, and vacation scheduling) where applicable.

 14.3.
 Layoff.